 Welcome to Book-to-Screen!

-I will also include a “Looking Ahead” section if you would like to read the book before the movie or TV show is released.
-I will post what is coming out in the next 3 months.
+Be sure to also check out my “Looking Ahead” section if you would like to read the book before the movie or TV show is released.
+I post what is coming out in the next 3 months.
 If you know of any other adaptations coming within that time period please let me know and I’ll add them to the list.

 What I watched…

 I read The Glass Castle a couple of years ago and loved it!
 I have been anticipating the release of the movie for months now.
 I saw it opening weekend and loved it!
 To be honest the book is a little fuzzy and I really should have re-read it prior to the movie, but I just didn’t have time.
 As much as I enjoyed the movie there were some book-to-movie differences that are worth pointing out.